ATMOcanes/ATM407/README.md

     - **Mac:** https://central.github.com/mac/latest
     - **Windows:** https://github-windows.s3.amazonaws.com/GitHubSetup.exe
   - Then, in the GitHub desktop client, select the **+** symbol at upper left, choosing **Clone**.
-    - You will have to select or create the directory name you put it in, on your own computer.

-        - Naming is worth a lot of thought.
-How will all this fit into your larger intellectual life (as mapped into your computer)?
-For myself, I think Jupyter notebooks are a huge part of my future, and it is nice to have them all in one folder tree.
+    - You will have to select or create the directory name you put it in, on your own computer. *Naming is worth a lot of thought!* How will all this fit into your larger intellectual life (as mapped into your computer)?
+I think Jupyter notebooks are the most important layer of the technology stack we are working with here.
+As a big part of my computing future, it is nice to have them all in one folder tree, without too many other things in there.
 So I would create and use use the folder name **(home)/Jupyter/ATM407** and clone this repo into there.

 5. Install the packages that make up the ATM407 **environment** on your machine, using conda (part of the Anaconda package you installed).
 To do this from a terminal, change directories into your clone of this repo, where you can find the file ATM407_environment.yml.
 Create the environment as explained [here](https://github.com/MPOcanes/MPO624-2020/blob/master/CONDA_ENVIRONMENTS.md), but substituting ATM407 for MPO624 as needed.
 It will take a few minutes to download all the Python packages we will use.
 You could also do this step from the Anaconda Navigator GUI.